Jones Act Lawyers

 What Is The Jones Act?

-Thousands of court decisions have interpreted the Jones Act over the years but the core of the Act has stayed true: any negligence on the part of the employer which causes or contributes to a crew member’s illness or injury, however slight, is sufficient enough to establish liability against the employer.
-To put it simply, anytime a worker is hurt through employer negligence, the case can be taken to court and the employer may be held responsible.
+Passed over 100 years ago by President Woodrow Wilson, the laws state that any negligence on behalf of the employer or shipowner that contributes to an employee’s illness or injury is sufficient enough to establish liability for that injury or illness against the employer, no matter how slight.
+Put simply, any time a maritime worker is hurt through employer negligence, the case can be taken to court and the employer may be held responsible.

 Am I Covered By The Jones Act?

-What Should I Do If I’m Injured While Working On The Water?
+What Should I Do If I Am Injured While Working On The Water?